Gubbi099/RebugV2-Release/README.md

 * After press the insert key to open/close

 ## Licence
-This repo is listed with [GNU license](https://github.com/Void09/Login-Release/blob/master/LICENSE) which allows this to be used for private use modification of the source BUT this does NOT allow us to be liable as the source doesn't offer any warranty.
+This repo is listed with [GNU license](https://github.com/Void09/Login-Release/blob/master/LICENSE) which allows this to be used for private use, modification of the source BUT this does NOT allow us to be liable as the source doesn't offer any warranty.
+Downloading this repo also means that you agree to the licence.

 ## Images